 Within 15 days after initial dispute resolution procedures have been exhausted, the student and/or Academia Medical Institute may request arbitration.
 All requests for arbitration shall be submitted to Academia Medical Institute, which shall, in turn, forward such requests to the AAA within 14 days of receipt.
 Academia Medical Institute shall send the student a copy of the same request that was forwarded to the AAA.
 A list of five (5) arbitrators shall be presented by the AAA.
 Each individual on the list must have had a minimum of 5 years of experience directly related to educational and/or health care matters.
 One arbitrator shall be chosen according to the following process.
 Within 3 days, Academia Medical Institute and the student or their legal representatives shall alternately strike one name from the list until only one name remains.
 Unless waived by the student, he/she shall have the right to proceed first with the striking.
 Within 3 days of receipt of the first list provided by the AAA, Academia Medical Institute and the student or their legal representatives shall each have the right to reject all prospective arbitrators named on the first list.
+The procedure for selecting an arbitrator from the second list of 5 prospective, impartial arbitrators, none of whom were named on the first list.
 The procedure for selecting an arbitrator from the second list shall be the same as the procedure for the first list.
 Alternatively, Academia Medical Institute and the student or their legal representatives may mutually agree to select an impartial arbitrator who is not on a list received from the AAA, by direct appointment by the parties.
 The parties shall notify the AAA of their intent to select an arbitrator using an alternative procedure, within 3 days of receipt of a list of prospective arbitrators provided by the AAA.
 The alternatively- selected arbitrator shall have the same qualifications and authority as an arbitrator on a list from the AAA.